iyioio/common/packages/convo-lang/README.md

 convo.defineFunction({
     name:'turnOnOffLights',
-    description:'Turn the lights in the user\' house on or off',
+    description:'Turn the lights in the user\'s house on or off',
     // parameter types are defined using a Zod object paramsType:z.object({
-        state:z.enum(['on','off']).describe('The set to set the lights to') }),
+        state:z.enum(['on','off']).describe('The state to set the lights to') }),
     callback:async ({state})=>{
         const result=await fetch(`http://192.168.1.100:8888/api/lights/${state}`);